The descent spectral sequence for topological modular forms: Introduction

 In all of these examples, there is a reliance on either the $\MU$- or $\F_p$-homology of $\tmf$, or on the $\uE_2$-page of the ASS or ANSS for $\tmf$, and no reason is given why one might know these \emph{a priori}.
 Indeed, the definition of $\tmf$ as the connective cover of $\Tmf$ does not make it clear how to compute its homology from first principles.

 Mathew \cite{mathew_homology_tmf} suggests a path to close this hole in the literature.
 He shows that if $\Tmf$ satisfies the Gap Theorem (\cref{thm:gap}), then one can deduce the $\MU$-homology of $\tmf$ from $\MU_\ast\Tmf$, which itself follows from the algebro-geometric definition of $\Tmf$.
 The $\F_p$-homology of $\tmf$ follows from its $\MU$-homology by a careful analysis of the map $\MU \to \F_p$.
-(Bear in mind however that the $\F_p$-homology of $\Tmf$ vanishes for all $p$.)
+(Bear in mind, however, that the $\F_p$-homology of $\Tmf$ vanishes for all $p$.)

-In \cite{mathew_homology_tmf}, Mathew implies that a proof of the Gap Theorem can be found in \cite{konter_Tmf}, but as alluded to above, obtaining the Gap Theorem in this way would be circular.
+In \cite{mathew_homology_tmf}, Mathew implies that a proof of the Gap Theorem can be found in \cite{konter_Tmf}, but obtaining the Gap Theorem in this way would be circular, as it relies on Bauer's work which assumes a computation of the $\MU$-homology of $\tmf$.
 The first time this circularity is explicitly brought up in the literature is in Meier's review of \cite{mathew_homology_tmf}; see \cite{meier_review_homology_tmf}.

 This left the literature in a precarious situation.
 Many groundbreaking papers in topology, such as \cite{wang_xu_61stem,isaksen_wang_xu_dimension_90}, rely on the homotopy groups of $\tmf$ as well as its ASS and ANSS.
 To fix this circularity, we prove the Gap Theorem using the \emph{descent spectral sequence} for $\Tmf$; see \cref{thm:dss}.
 In addition, this yields the ANSS for $\tmf$; see \cref{thm:ansstmf}.